kotlinfun/kotlin-coroutines-event/notes/docs/iv Parallel Jobs.md

 ### Parallel Jobs

+ - Aditya

  - looks the same as Coroutine Scopes & Concurrency